Crystallization Screening Service

 - Do not lyophilize your protein.

-The current cost for 1,536 different chemical conditions in the soluble or membrane screen is $375 US.
-Users are billed after the sample has been set up and the experiment completed (~6 weeks).
+The current cost for 1,536 different chemical conditions in the soluble or membrane screen is $400 US beginning in May 2018.
+Users are billed after the sample has been set up (~4-6 weeks).
 The service is for academic and other not-for-profit users only.
 If you are a commercial user, please visit our friends, ‘the structure people‘ at www.harkerbio.com.

 - Sending your sample

-Users must include a hard copy of the Sample Form along with the protein solution in a clearly labeled 1.5 ml tube placed inside of a protective container.
+Users must include the pdf form along with the protein solution in a clearly labeled 1.5 ml tube placed inside of a protective container.

 We make the following recommendations: